If you only have one day in Milan, then this the perfect itinerary for your city trip in the Italian Metropole.

 Distance: 1-minute walk from Duomo di Milano

 The Galleria Vittorio Emanuele II leads from the Piazza del Duomo to the nearby Piazza della Scala.
 It is a luxurious place not only for shopping but also for amazing sightseeing.

-In the middle of the galleria you’ll find the “Bull of Turin” on the floor.
+In the middle of the Galleria you’ll find the “Bull of Turin” on the floor.
 People believe it brings good luck to spin around (three times) with a heel on the testicles of the bull.
-The continuous pilgrimage developed a little hole on the place of the bull’s genitals and has to be renewed over and over again.
+The continuous pilgrimage developed a little hole in the place of the bull’s genitals and has to be renewed over and over again.

 Time effort at Galleria Vittorio Emanuele II: 15-30 minutes to walk through and spin around the bull’s genitals